 - Communication-based activities

 - Equine therapy (on an ancillary extra cost basis)

 - Social activities

 - Teamwork activities

 Family Program: Because the devastation of substance abuse and addiction is rarely limited to the afflicted individual, we are proud to offer a Family Program every other month.
-This program features psychoeducation and process groups that are designed to help family members address their own needs as they prepare to support their loved one during the post-treatment phase of his or her recovery.
+This program takes place on our campus in Boca Raton, FL, and features psychoeducation and process groups that are designed to help family members address their own needs as they prepare to support their loved one during the post-treatment phase of his or her recovery.

 Clients who can benefit from step-down support after they have completed Phase I treatment for substance abuse and addiction at Wellness Resource Center may choose to enroll in Phase II care, which is an intensive outpatient program, or IOP.
 Phase II participants can attend part-time treatment and receive case management services while continuing to live in our client housing.
 After completing Phase II, clients who desire a transitional living environment with a semi-structured support system may choose to enroll in Phase III.

 Among the many benefits of rehab at Wellness Resource Center is that we provide a seamlessly integrated spectrum of extended care services, all of which are provided by the same highly qualified members of our treatment teams.
 With no maximum limit on length of stay, Wellness Resource Center makes it possible for each client to receive a consistent continuum of care that is designed and delivered with the sole purpose of preparing him or her to successfully pursue lifelong recovery.